About the course

 - Biological Therapeutics

 The class-based taught modules consist of five days of intensive face-to-face lectures and tutorials, and are followed by a period for assignment work.
 Attendance at modules is a requirement for study.
-Some non-classroom activities are provided at laboratory facilities elsewhere in the University.
 A virtual learning environment (VLE) provides between-module support, and assignments are submitted online.

 The modules include group work, discussions, guest lectures, and interaction and feedback with tutors and lecturers, as well as practical work that develops your knowledge and understanding of the subject.